PVieira04/CI-project-1/README.md

 - Firefox
   - Submit input on contact form says "Submit Query" instead of just "Submit".
 (FIXED)
   - Some spacing is missing in the contact page and on the resources page.
+  - Shows outline on png used as background image for select field.
 - Opera
   - No issues detected.